 MISSION AND HISTORY

 A Chance to Dance was founded in 2013 and is a non-profit organization that offers dance classes free of charge to children of all ages with various special needs.
 A Chance to Dance was founded on the platform that our student's families would not have to pay for classes or costumes because we did not want expenses to keep anyone from participating in our program.
-In addition to the medical bills, child care and therapies that our families have to pay for for their children we did not want A Chance to Dance to be added as another expense.
-We are fortunate that Barbara Ann's School of Dance donates studio space to us, that everyone involved in the program volunteers their time and that we are surrounded by generous people and a giving community who donate and sponsor our program.
+In addition to the medical bills, child care, and therapies that our families have to pay for for their children we did not want A Chance to Dance to be added as another expense.
+We are fortunate to have opened up our own studio in Georgetown, KY, that everyone involved in the program volunteers their time and that we are surrounded by generous people and a giving community who donate and sponsor our program.
 Our students have class on a weekly basis where they learn the basics of dance as well as how to interact and form relationships with others.
-Currently, our program has two classes divided by age that meet Sundays from 3:45-4:45 and 4:45-5:45.
+Currently, our program has three classes divided by age that meet at various times throughout the week.
 We try our best to have each student paired with a class assistant who volunteers their time on a weekly basis to help with the program.
 Over the years we have seen how beneficial this is to our students to have someone work one on one with them.
 In addition to our weekly classes, our students participate in various performances throughout the year.
-Our performances include, recitals, competitions, local performances, etc.
+Our performances include recitals, competitions, local performances, etc.

 4th Grade Teacher at